ableinc/anyconnectvpncli/README.md

 Then type "hosts" when prompted.
 From there you'll get a list of available hosts.
 Please refer to the Configuration section above for implementation.

+## Changelog

+***v1.0.1***

+Issue: Variable strings with "%" character.

+Reason: printf is a shell built into Bash, similar to C printf(). printf uses special characters for string formatting.
+When a string contains a "%", that is not being used for formatting purposes, the printf command does not know how to handle it.
+Thus, requiring a specific format to instantiate the variable string.

+Fix: Use the printf FORMAT [ARGUMENT] structure. i.e print "%s" $variable

+***v1.0.0***

+Initial release.

 ## Want to collaborate?

 If you want to collaborate on a code project, please [send me an email (click me)](mailto:douglas.jaylen.work@gmail.com)